Introduction to Web Mapping

 Note: if the U.S. Census Bureau

-is not working - it often doesn’t - selectFTP Archive
+Web Interfaceis not working - it often doesn’t - selectFTP Archive.
+There, select the folderTIGER1016and then eitherCOUNTYorSTATEand download the filestl_2016_us_county.zipandtl_2016_us_state.zip.

 Please download a pre-processed version of the data set here.